Signal Recovery from Time and Frequency Samples: Reconstruction in the Infinite Dimensional Case

-There are two paths to ensure uniqueness of reconstruction.
 First, uniqueness is guaranteed if $\Psi$ is convex and the regularizer $\Omega(||f||_\mathcal X)$ is strictly convex in $f$.
 In this case the entire optimization functional is strictly convex and the minimizer is unique if it exists~\cite{NIPS2012_eb160de1}.
 The most important example is Tikhonov regularization, where the functional $\Psi+\lambda||f||^2_\mathcal X$ is strictly convex if $\Psi$ is convex.

 Second, there is the injectivity of the sampling operator itself.
 This is ensured if the two-sided samples form a uniqueness pair.
 In this situation unique reconstruction holds even in the absence of a regularizer.
 Naturally, finding precise conditions is much harder in this situation.
 In this situation the formula of Rem.~\ref{rem:countable} takes the form of a unique representer.
 This leads to reconstruction formulas structurally analogous to those of Radchenko-Viazovska~\cite{radchenko2019fourier}.
 Notice, however, that their reconstruction nodes $\Lambda=M=\{\sqrt{2\pi n}\}_{n\in\mathbb{Z}_{\geq0}}$ are located at the edge of the regions of Prop.~\ref{prop:uniqueness_pair_inH} since

 No immediate conclusion about these nodes is possible here.
 Naturally, this path to the study of unique reconstruction is much harder.
+Algorithm~\ref{alg:infinite_rkhs} summarizes the RKHS discussion above.

-\section{Numerical experiments}
+\section{Numerical Experiments}